DHTMLX/docs-suite/docs/form/api/avatar/avatar_getvalue_method.md

 @descr:

-The returned object may contains the properties listed in the [value](form/api/avatar/api_avatar_properties.md/#value) configuration property.
+The returned object may contains the properties listed in the description of the [value](form/api/avatar/api_avatar_properties.md/#value) configuration object.